-There are plenty of benches and grassy areas to sit in and enjoy the view.
+Plenty of benches and grassy areas to sit in and enjoy the view.
 Looking for a bit of brain stimulation?
-The square is home to giant chess tables where you can challenge a local to a game.
+The square has giant chess tables to challenge a local to a game.
 Be warned; the Zurich locals are known to be pretty good!

 In the Middle Ages, the Lindenhof became a popular gathering spot for tournaments and jousting competitions.
-Today, the Lindenhof is still a popular meeting spot for locals and tourists alike – the jousting however isn’t quite so popular.
+The Lindenhof is still a popular meeting spot for locals and tourists – the jousting isn’t quite so popular today.

 See Related: Best Places to Get Married in Europe